OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/configure-azuread.md

 <div class="info" markdown="1">

+**Note**: Azure Active Directory (Azure AD) has been renamed to **Microsoft Entra ID**.

+</div>

+<div class="info" markdown="1">

 Applies only to Traditional Web Apps and Reactive Web Apps.

 </div>

-<div class="info" markdown="1">
+## Prerequisites
 Requires Platform Server Release Jul.2019 CP2 (11.0.542.0) or later.

-</div>
+## Configuring Azure Active Directory

-The configuration of the Azure Active Directory (AD) authentication method is quite similar to the [SAML 2.0](configure-saml.md) one, but in this case the "Claims" settings are already filled in with Azure AD default values.
+The configuration of the Azure Active Directory (AD) authentication method is quite similar to the [SAML 2.0](configure-saml.md) one, but in this case the **Claims** settings are already filled in with Azure AD default values.

 Additionally, you can fill in the configuration settings for Azure AD authentication by uploading/downloading files with metadata, which helps avoid human errors.